bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 > Answer: AJAX === Asynchronous JavaScript And XML.

 - [ ] What are `controlled components` in React?
-> Answer: The ability to control input throughout React using the virtual DOM.
+> Answer: The ability to control input throughout React using state to control the values of the form.
 Example: Text in the input will change only if the state changes

 ## Project Set Up